RenneLab/hkref/README.rst

     frequent noncanonical binding.'
 Cell 153.3 (2013): 654-665.
     http://dx.doi.org/10.1016/j.cell.2013.03.043

-| One significant departure from the original method used to create the hOH7 database included
-  with Hyb is that duplicate sequences and subsequences are allowed within the reference.
-  This was chosen to capture the full potential variation in transcript isoform that may be present within a sequence dataset.
-  The reference library is primarily based on sequences downloaded from Ensembl via the Biomart API, with the use of miRBase for mature miRNA sequences and a few other sequence sources.
+| The reference library is primarily based on sequences downloaded from Ensembl via the
+  Biomart API, with the use of miRBase for mature miRNA sequences and a few other sequence sources.

 Biomart queries include:
   * mRNA : transcript_biotype=protein_coding; cdna;
     (limited to where a RefSeq Protein Identifier Exists)
+  * lncRNA : transcript_biotype=lncrna; cdna
   * lncRNA : transcript_biotype=lncrna; cdna
   * other : transcript_biotype=[all remaining, excluding miRNA]; transcript_exon_intron